wrayfi/www/content/final/report.md

 With the router and hotspot objects loaded in from the `.dae`, all we had left was to trace the rays.
 We generated rays, uniformly at random in the sphere encompassing the router.
 We modified the BSDFs of each material to scale the rays brightness down by some factor we decided upon after researching the way RF rays interact with that material.
 In order to measure the reception, we kept track of how many rays intersect each hotspot by storing the state of the wave at a point in time (the phase, which is `time%frequency`(either `2.4 GHZ`or `5 GHZ`), and the amplitude (brightness)).
 We placed light sources under each router so we could use the brightness of the ray as a heuristic for the amplitude of the RF wave.
 After all the rays are generated, we go through each hotspot and combine these sinusoids using a weighted sum of the rays
  `sin(phase) * amplitude`.
 With this equation we were able to mimic phase interference and obtain our final value representing the total wifi signal at that hotspot.

+### Decisions
+We had two major decisions to make to compute wifi values.
+ 1. How to model routers, devices, and rays

+Initially, we wanted to create a heat map.
+We decided to render a birds eye view of the scene, with routers as light sources.
+One major drawback to this approach was the increase in complexity of figuring out ray interference and the fact that our image was limited to wifi rays that managed to intersect with our floating birds eye camera.

+ We opted for a more realistic, and doable approach where we compute wifi signal at the hotspots.
+Unfortunately, no meaningful picture is generated.
+But, we could compute interference by aggregating all the rays that intersect with our devices.
+This also captured every router ray that intersected with a hotspot.
+ 2. What should go into calculating wifi signal and how to aggregate them.

+We initially wanted to just include brightness.
+Every render would produce a heatmap where the brighter points in the picture correspond to better reception.

+We ultimately opted for brightness and phase.
+This allowed us to capture interference effects where waves can amplify or cancel each other out.

 ### Lessons
 `Amir` relearned sinusoidal math, the purpose of const in C++, and gained a much deeper understanding of the Project 3 codebase and ray tracing.
 He also enhanced his project management skills, coordinating different talents, and organizing the logistics of scheduling meetings with 3 busy college students.

 `Quetza`

 I learned how to use blender and how to read/parse dae files.
 With the information I gained I was able to create new libraries and modify existing code.
 I also researched how WiFi signals interacted with different material such as metal which repels WiFi rays.
 From what I found, I was able to adjust/change the properties of the walls to get a more realistic setting.

 `Minos`